 1. Choose the right spot for your organic garden

-Select a sunny location for your vegetable garden – a spot which gets eight hours of sun a day if possible.
+Select a sunny location for your organic vegetable garden – a spot which gets eight hours of sun a day if possible.

 Most fruit and vegetables need plenty of light and heat to photosynthesise.
 If you only have part sun, there are still good options of what you can grow, though, such as lettuce, greens and some herbs.

-- Ideally, you need a level, well-draining site for your vegetable garden, protected from wind by hedging, a windbreak or walls;
+- Ideally, you need a level, well-draining site for your organic vegetable garden, protected from wind by hedging, a windbreak or walls;

 - Consider the practicalities of access to water, tools, compost, maintenance and harvesting;

-- If it’s easy to regularly pop out and check on the crops, or quickly harvest something to add to your meals, it will be a practical and useful addition to your garden;
+- If it’s easy to regularly pop out and check on the crops, or quickly harvest something to add to your meals, it will be a practical and useful addition to your organic garden;

 - Be realistic about how much you can manage and the amount of produce you will eat;